bbc/catflap-camera/docs/HARDWARE.md

 ## Connecting the sensor

 The sensor should be connected between **GPIO input pin 24** and **any of the Raspberry Pi's ground pins**.
 It doesn't matter which wire is connected to which pin (polarity) - switches have no polarity.
+The only important thing is that the two wires are normally open (if you put a multimeter in resistance measurement mode across the poles, you should see infinite resistance when the magnet is present and near-zero resistance when the magnet is absent).

 While it is possible to connect the sensor to the Pi without soldering, it is considerably easier if you have access to a soldering iron.
 Most reed switches have short wires that require extending to reach the Pi; additionally, the Pi has 0.1mm pitch header pins to connect to.
 As such you'll probably want to purchase some 0.1mm jumpers, some single or two-core wire, a soldering iron and some solder if you do not have this already.